codysnow87/CS6620_CodySnow/README.md

 3. The docker container will build and launch

 You should see output indicating which tests passed/failed in the terminal output.

+For manually testing APIs, I've included a Postman collection in the root of the repo called `Call REST API.postman_collection.json`.
+- The caller must POST a name first, which is saved by the app.
+Calling GET without calling POST with a name first will result in an error.
+Once the name is stored, calling GET will return a greeting.
+Calling PUT with an updated name allows updating the name.
+Calling the DELETE API will wipe the stored name.

 ---